 The INSTITUTE of BENEDICTINE NUNS OF THE PERPETUAL ADORATION was created in France in the seventeenth century in the heart of the monastic family of Saint Benedict, as a contemplative, cloistered branch, devoted to adoration and reparation.

 The FOUNDER, Mother Mechtilde of the Holy Sacrament (Catherine de Bar), prioress of the Benedictine convent in Lorraine – an exceptional figure of the 17th century religious revival in France – became overwhelmed by the insults that were committed against the Most Holy Sacrament.
 She felt driven by God to establish a monastery that would be in a special way devoted to adoration and reparation by the nuns.
-Her inspiration fit with the desires of Queen Anna of Austria, who helped Mother Mechtilde create in 1653 a small Benedictine monastery in Paris dedicated to the perpetual adoration of the Most Blessed Sacrament.
+Her inspiration fit with the desires of Queen Anne of Austria, who helped Mother Mechtilde create in 1653 a small Benedictine monastery in Paris dedicated to the perpetual adoration of the Most Blessed Sacrament.
 It was the first monastery of the Institute.